 4] MAINTAINING THE CUSHIONS AND FABRICS

-Although most fabrics and cushions of outdoor furniture have a water-repelling layer, this protective layer will eventually wear off in wet and hot weather.
+Although most fabrics and cushions of outdoor furniture have a water-resisting layer, this protective layer will eventually wear off in wet and hot weather.
+Remember that water-resistant is NOT waterproof.
+Any material that is waterproof will not very comfortable to sit on.
 This is why it is best to invest a shelter on your patio, balcony or backyard.
 You will be saving money not having to replace your outdoor furniture every couple of years.

 If you are looking for various Outdoor Furniture in Singapore , here are some links that might help: